Drevestedt/florida_holiday_chooser/readme.md

 # Florida Holiday Chooser

-This site is for the user to be able to choose a holiday destination based on the users criteria of city, type of accomidation, price of accomidation, and things to do in an area.
+This site is for the user to be able to create a holiday package based on the users criteria of city, type of accomidation, price of accomidation, and things to do in an area.

 ## Table of contents